Avenatti says he has new video evidence against R. Kelly

-Avenatti said the video isn’t the same evidence used in Kelly’s 2008 trial, when he was acquitted on child pornography charges.
-CNN reported the nearly 45-minute VHS tape shows a man appearing to be Kelly performing sex acts with a girl who refers to her body parts as 14 years old.
+Avenatti said the video is not the same evidence used in Kelly’s 2008 trial, when he was acquitted on child pornography charges.
+CNN, which said it had viewed the footage, reported that the nearly 45-minute VHS tape shows a man who appears to be Kelly performing sex acts with a girl who refers to her body parts as 14 years old.

-Tandra Simonton, spokeswoman for Cook County State’s Attorney Kim Foxx, wouldn’t confirm or deny the office is investigating.
+Tandra Simonton, spokeswoman for Cook County State’s Attorney Kim Foxx, would not confirm or deny that the office is investigating.

 Kelly and his attorney have for years denied allegations of sexual misconduct involving women and underage girls.
-His attorney didn’t immediately respond to a request for comment Thursday on the latest allegations.
+His attorney did not immediately respond to a request for comment Thursday on the latest allegations.

 Avenatti is best known for representing porn star Stormy Daniels in a lawsuit against President Donald Trump.
 He said his office was retained in April 2018 by multiple people regarding allegations of sexual assault of minors by Kelly, whose legal name is Robert Kelly.

 Avenatti said the video surfaced during a 10-month investigation that included witness interviews and examination of documents and evidence throughout the U.S. He told The Associated Press the person who provided the tape knew both Kelly and the female in the video.
-He also said he didn’t know where the person had kept the video or why they hadn’t provided it to law enforcement previously.
+He also said he did not know where the person had kept the video or why it had not previously been provided to law enforcement.

+Both Kelly and the victim are “clearly visible” throughout the recording, as is an identifying mole on Kelly’s back, and both of them refer multiple times to the girl being 14, Avenatti said in a statement.

+Kelly can be heard on the tape directing the girl to perform sex acts, the statement said.
+The singer also “takes great pains” to adjust the camera to ensure that the acts are recorded “with specificity and at a limited distance,” according to the statement.

 Foxx asked potential victims to come forward last month after Lifetime aired the documentary “Surviving R. Kelly,” which revisited the allegations against Kelly and put a spotlight on new ones.